-POSSIBLE PROPERTY DAMAGE, PERSONAL INJURY OR DEATH MAY OCCUR IF THE CORRECT CONVERSION KITS ARE NOT INSTALLED.
+POSSIBLE PROPERTY DAMAGE, PERSONAL INJURY OR DEATH MAT OCCUR IF THE CORRECT CONVERSION KITS ARE NOT INSTALLED.
 THE APPROPRIATE KITS MUST BE APPLIED TO ENSURE SAFE AND PROPER FURNACE OPERATION.
 ALL CONVERSIONS MUST BE PERFORMED BY A QUALIFIED INSTALLER OR SERVICE AGENCY.

-When converting to LP gas, it is recommended that an LPLP0 kit also be installed.
-The use of this kit will prevent the furnace from firing when the LP gas supply pressure is too low to support proper combustion.
+If converting to LP gas, a low pressure switch should be installed per the LP kit.
+This low pressure switch will prevent the furnace from firing when the LP gas supply pressure is too low to support proper combustion.